percona/pdmysql-docs/docs/pdps-group-replication.md

 This guide gives [architecture](architecture-components.md) and deployment recommendations along with a technical overview for a solution that provides a high level of high availability and assumes the usage of high read / write applications (20K or more queries per second).
 It also provides [step-by-step deployment guidelines](deploy-pdps-group-replication.md).

-This solution assumes the use of *Percona Server for MySQL* based deployment variant of Percona Distribution for MySQL with [Group Replication](https://dev.mysql.com/doc/refman/{{vers}}/en/group-replication.html).
+This solution assumes the use of *Percona Server for MySQL* based deployment variant of Percona Distribution for MySQL with [Group Replication :octicons-link-external-16:](https://dev.mysql.com/doc/refman/{{vers}}/en/group-replication.html).

 ## High availability overview